miniatureape/prohibition-old/README.md

         var knock = [0, .1, .2, .3, .4, 1];

         var door = new Prohibition('door');

         door.addEvent('doneKnocking', function(seq){

+            // We use the built in 'compare' method
+            // and pass in the two knocks to compare

             var authd = door.compare(knock, seq);
             if(authd){
                // knock is correct: redirect, update ui, etc